what are the components of an ecosystem?

 All consumers are heterotroph and they lack chlorophyll.

-They either animals that derive their nutrient, energy and food from feeding directly on plants such as cow, goat, sheep and elephant and so they popularly known a herbivores or primary consumers
+They either animals that derive their nutrient, energy and food from feeding directly on plants such as cow, goat, sheep and elephant and so they are popularly known as herbivores or primary consumers

 The animals which also feed on the primary consumers, like dog, lions, leopard and tigers are called carnivores or secondary consumers.